-A.2.10 Davis County I-15 Study
+1A.2.11 Davis County I-15 Study

 In 2020, UDOT completed a traffic study that analyzed I-15 from 400 South in Salt Lake City to 31st Street in Ogden (UDOT 2020a).
 The purpose of the study was to evaluate the I-15 corridor using an updated traffic model that included the West Davis Corridor, U.S. 89 grade separation, HOV lanes on I-15, and several other long-range plan projects that were not included in a previous analysis of the area.
 The study divided the I-15 study area into four segments and evaluated each segment with a proposed cross section of five general-purpose lanes and one HOV lane in each direction and interchange improvements.
 The study concluded that widening I-15 between 400 South in Salt Lake City and U.S. 89 in Farmington and replacing several interchanges (Center Street, 2600 South, 500 South, 400 North, and Parrish Lane) would provide the greatest benefit to the I-15 corridor in the study area for that study.
 The study analysis predicted that widening and updating interchanges in this segment would save the traveling public 10,600 hours of delay per day.
+The mainline alternative is consistent with concepts evaluated during the alternatives development and screening process for this EIS.

-A.2.11 Shepard Lane Interchange Environmental Assessment
+1A.2.12 Shepard Lane Interchange Environmental Assessment

 In 2020, UDOT finalized the Shepard Lane Interchange Environmental Assessment (UDOT 2020b), which evaluated a new interchange on I-15 at Shepard Lane.
 The goal was to identify an alternative that reduces congestion and improves safety on mainline I-15 and U.S. 89 by decreasing travel demand on Park Lane in 2050.
 Park Lane is within the I-15 needs assessment study area.
 The preferred alternative is a diamond interchange on I-15 at Shepard Lane with a multi-use trail on the north side of Shepard Lane and a sidewalk on the south side of Shepard Lane.
-As part of the project, UDOT will also build a new pedestrian crossing of

-I-15 and U.S. 89 on Park Lane that will improve multimodal access to the Lagoon amusement park, Farmington Station Park, and the Farmington FrontRunner station.
+As part of the project, UDOT will also build a new pedestrian crossing of I-15 and U.S. 89 on Park Lane that will improve multimodal access to the Lagoon amusement park, Farmington Station Park, and the Farmington FrontRunner station.
 Streets immediately adjacent to the interchange will be realigned to improve connections and traffic flow at the new interchange, improve bicycle and pedestrian connections, and accommodate future FrontRunner plans.
 The Shepard Lane interchange is funded, and construction is planned for 2024.

-A.2.12 South Davis County Active Transportation Plan
+1A.2.13 South Davis County Active Transportation Plan

 In 2020, the Cities of Bountiful, Centerville, and North Salt Lake adopted the South Davis County Active Transportation Plan (APD and TR 2020).
 The plan's goals are to improve connectivity, improve safety, increase recreation opportunities, improve sustainability by improving air quality, and increase partnerships in the community to realize shared interests in active transportation.
-The study identified several barriers to bicycle and pedestrian travel and made several infrastructure improvement recommendations in the I-15 needs assessment study area (Table A-2).
+The study identified several barriers to bicycle and pedestrian travel and made several infrastructure improvement recommendations in the I-15 needs assessment study area (Table 1A-2).